sdiehl/wiwinwlh/tutorial.md

 The application itself is expressed simply as a function which takes a `Request` containing the headers and payload and handles it by evaluating to a `Response` inside of the IO.
-The underling server used in `servant-server` is Warp.
+The underlying server used in `servant-server` is Warp.

 ```haskell
 type Application